box/developer.box.com/content/pages/sign/index.md

 </ImageFrame>

-This learning page is dedicated to providing developers with practical insights into working with Box Sign, aiming to facilitate the integration of the Box Platform Sign engine into their applications.
+This learning page is dedicated to providing developers with practical insights into working with [Box Sign][sign], aiming to facilitate the integration of the Box Platform Sign engine into their applications.

 ## Quick start